 Following a successful pre-marketing phase, the issuer may publicly announce the transaction and have the underwriters market the securities to a broader group of investors with the expectation of very quickly (usually in a matter of hours) pricing the offering.

 There are also other methods of sale, including an at-the-market offering, which is an offering of securities into an existing trading market for outstanding shares of the same class at other than a fixed price on, or through the facilities of, a national securities exchange, or to or through a market maker otherwise than on an exchange, and typically does not involve a broad distribution of securities.

-Only broker-dealers registered with FINRA may participate in public offerings in the US.
-Underwriters participating in an IPO cannot issue research reports.
+Only broker-dealers registered with FINRA may participate in public offerings in the United States.
+Underwriters participating in an IPO cannot issue research reports until the quiet period following completion of the IPO has elapsed.
 If a distribution participant issues a research report, this may violate section 5 of the Securities Act (see Question 13), which may create a rescission right for buyers.
 Additionally, the issuer and the underwriters may be liable for the information contained in the research report.
-However, the new JOBS Act permits research reports before, during and after the IPO offering period for EGCs although it is not yet clear how market practice will change (see Question 26).
+However, the JOBS Act permits research reports before, during and after the IPO offering period for EGCs although market practice has not changed as a result of this more permissive regulation.

 Once the issuer is public, an underwriter is subject to different rules regarding publication of research reports.
 Permissible research activities depend on a number of factors, including whether the: